protocubo/vijka/README.md

 statements yet) and you can also save and recall results for multiple (different) runs.

-7. Development history and future improvements
+7. Development history and future plans
 --------------------------------------------------------------------------------

 _Vijka_ is entirely coded in Haxe, a open-source cross-platform programming